manjulamishra/beautiful-jekyll/aboutme.md

 subtitle:
 ---

-Hi, I'm Manjula Mishra, an aspiring data scientist focused on helping tech startups.
+Hi, I'm Manjula Mishra, an aspiring data scientist focused on helping companies and tech startups in housing industry.

 My interest lies in analyzing economic issues particularly housing market from socio-economic-environment and sustainability perspective.
 I also enjoy creating surveys to gather data firsthand.